ATR Indicator: The Complete Guide to Average True Range for Traders

 - Example

-- Why ATR Matters for Traders
+- Why ATR Matters More Than Ever

 - 1. ATR-Based Stop Losses